ubc/canvas-discussion/README.md

 [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)
 # Canvas Discussion

-This project pulls via the Canvas API the discussions from the specified Canvas course and exports it as CSV/JSON.
+This project pulls via the Canvas API the discussions from the specified Canvas course and exports it as CSV.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for use with your own API tokens and Canvas domains.